bidr11/CTF/README.md

 # CTF

-Writeups of challenged for CTFs I participated in.
+Writeups for challenges in CTFs I participated in.